ENCODE-DCC/encoded/docs/region-search-viz-cache.rst

 Access to the RegulomeDB feature is through the URL regulome-search/ (in production: https://www.encodeproject.org/regulome-search).
 This is near identical to region-search and is served by the same function defined in region_search.py.
 The set of files that are indexed for regulome and region_search are not identical but are overlapping.
-Regulome is primarily focuses on SNPs and calculates a 'regulome score' for each single-base position.
+Regulome is primarily focuses on SNPs and calculates a 'regulome score' for each single-base position, based on the types of regions the SNP intersects.
 Most of the subtle differences between region and regulome are defined in the two classes RegionAtlas and RegulomeAtlas found in region_atlas.py.

 Automatic Region Indexing
 -----------------------

-The "peaks" which are essentially intervals in a BED file are kept in a separate index per chromosome (including scaffolds).
+The "peaks" which are essentially intervals in a BED file, are kept in a separate index per chromosome (including scaffolds).
 In the apache config there is a seperate indexing listener:

 .. code::
     # regionindexer.
 Configure first to avoid catchall '/'